 Who: #20/20 Arkansas Razorbacks (18-5, 10-4 SEC) vs LSU Tigers (14-7, 9-5 SEC) What: Razorbacks lost 92-76 in the teams’ first meeting this year.
 When: Saturday – Feb.
 27 – 1:00 pm (CT) Where: Fayetteville, Ark. – Bud Walton Arena / Nolan Richardson Court How (to follow): – TV: ESPN2 (Karl Ravech and Jimmy Dykes) ^ Watch ESPN Online: CLICK HERE – Radio: Learfield IMG College Razorback Sports Network (Chuck Barrett and Matt Zimmerman) ^ Listen to Razorback Sports Network Online: CLICK HERE – Sirius/XM: XM Channel 191 – Sirius Channel 137 – Streaming Online on Channel 962 – Live Stats: www.Arkansas.StatBroadcast.com – Arkansas Game Notes: CLICK HERE or HERE – LSU Game Notes: CLICK HERE – SEC Standings / Stats / Notes: CLICK HERE FAYETTEVILLE – The 20th-ranked Arkansas Razorbacks play host to the LSU Tigers on Saturday (Feb.
 27).
 Tipoff is set for 1:00 pm a...

-Who: Arkansas Razorback (14-2, 3-1 SEC) vs. #10 Kentucky Wildcats (12-4, 3-1 SEC) What: Razorbacks to play in SOLD-OUT Bud Walton Arena for the second time this season.
-When: Saturday – Jan.
-18 – 3:00 pm Where: Fayetteville, Ark. – Nolan Richardson Court at Bud Walton Arena How (to follow): – TV: ESPN (Bob Wischusen, Dick Vitale and Kris Budden) ^ CLICK HERE to Watch ESPN Online – Radio: Learfield IMG College Razorback Sports Network (Chuck Barrett and Matt Zimmerman) ^ Listen to Razorback Sports Network Online: CLICK HERE – Sirius/XM: XM Channel 381, Streaming Online on channel 371 – Live Stats: www.Arkansas.StatBroadcast.com – Arkansas Game Notes: CLICK HERE – Kentucky Game Notes: CLICK HERE – Fan Game Day Information: CLICK HERE FAYETTEVILLE – For the second time in three SEC home games this season, Arkansas will play before a sold-out Bud Walton A...
+Who: Tulsa Golden Hurricane (8-2) vs Arkansas Razorbacks (8-1) What: Arkansas’ final home men’s basketball game of 2019 When: Saturday – Dec.
+14, 2019 – 12:30 pm Where: Nolan Richardson Court at Bud Walton Arena – Fayetteville, Ark.
+How (to follow): – TV: ESPNU (Kevin Fitzgerald and Dane Bradshaw) – CLICK HERE to Watch ESPN Online – Radio: Learfield IMG College Razorback Sports Network (Chuck Barrett and Matt Zimmerman) ^ Listen to Razorback Sports Network Online: CLICK HERE – Sirius/XM: streaming online, channel 972 – Live Stats: www.Arkansas.StatBroadcast.com – In Person: CLICK HERE to purchase tickets – Arkansas Game Notes: CLICK HERE – Tulsa Game Notes: CLICK HERE – Fan Game Day Information: CLICK HERE FAYETTEVILLE – Arkansas will play its final home men’s basketball game of 2019 on Saturday (Dec.
+14) versus region rival Tulsa.
+The game will be t...

 Comments